 This book by Rainbow Rowell is termed as ‘teen fiction’, a genre I personally don’t understand.
 Surely teen fiction differs on the teen?!
-Although this book was a great, light, holiday read, it tackled some themes that I never expected and was a perfect mix of romance, fantasy and comedy.
+Although this book was a great, light holiday read- it also tackled some themes that I never expected and was the perfect mixture of romance, fantasy, and comedy.

-The book begins from the point of view of Simon, a young adult finishing his last year at the magical school, Watford.
-He is constantly on edge, as his roommate and enemy, Baz, has not yet returned to school, and he worries that Baz is hatching some big plot against him.
+The book begins from the point of view of Simon, a teenage boy finishing his last year at the magical school, Watford.
+He is constantly on edge as his roommate and enemy, Baz, has not yet returned to school after the holidays.
+He worries that Baz is hatching a big plot against him.
 Added to this there are constant attacks on the school by the Humdrum, a magic eating monster that, bizarrely, is in the form of Simon when he was 12 years old.

-I’m going to be honest here and say that I found Simon’s character a bit annoying and preachy, but when the narrative switched to the point of view of Baz the book really picked up pace.
-I loved how the book continued to switch between all the different characters, even those that seemingly didn’t play a key part in the storyline.
-This helped to really confuse the reader (in a good way!) and then gradually everything became clear towards the end.
+I’m going to be honest here and say that I found Simon’s character a bit annoying, but when the narrative switched to the point of view of Baz the book really picked up pace.
+I loved how the book continued to switch between all the different characters- even those that seemingly didn’t play a key part in the storyline to begin with.
+This helped to really bring the novel together as it progressed.

 Happy reading x